Repair & Recovery

 MSW, BSW, RSW, SEP

-Founder of the Workplace Bullying Resources Centre
+Founder of The Canadian Institute of Workplace Bullying Resources

 Michelle C. Kropp